-The Hopi chairman and vice chairman run separately.
-Much of their authority comes from the Tribal Council, which functions like a city government.
+The leaders get much of their authority from the Hopi Tribal Council, which functions like a city government.
 The chairman presides over meetings but doesn’t vote except to break a tie.